Blockchain Technology and Cosmos

 In 2016 Jae Kwon and Ethan Buchman founded the Cosmos network with its consensus algorithm, Tendermint (opens new window).

-In 2014 Kwon invented the original Tendermint mechanism.
-Later in 2015, Buchman and Kwon began working together and jointly founded Tendermint Inc by the end of the year.
+Kwon invented the original Tendermint mechanism in 2014.
+Buchman and Kwon began working together in 2015, and jointly founded Tendermint Inc by the end of the year.

 It does this: